pravega/pravega-operator/doc/troubleshooting.md

 ## External-IP details truncated in older Kubectl Client Versions

-When Pravega is deployed with "external-access enabled", an External-IP is assigned to its controller and segment store services, which is used by clients to access it.
+When Pravega is deployed with `external-access enabled`, an External-IP is assigned to its controller and segment store services, which is used by clients to access it.
 The External-IP details can be viewed in the output of the `kubectl get svc`.
 However, when using kubectl client version `v1.10.x` or lower, the External-IP for the controller and segment store services appears truncated in the output.

 ```